 TOM: So I want to be aware of your time, Jason.
 I appreciate it, but is there something that you would like to talk about with Wilbur-Ellis and organics that we haven’t mentioned today?

 JASON: I think that, when you look at the organic system and you look at the values, the needs, the necessity, I mean, this is an exciting area.
 It’s a needed area.
 I come from a conventional background, but there are some things that, as an ag community, that we can do better on.
 And I think a lot of those things are in the area that we see in organic farming.
 Now, am I advocating a wholesale switch to organic?
 Not right now.
 I think that there’s a pathway there to improve the way that we do things.
 But when you look at the change and the improvement that we’ve made in agriculture over the last few years, it’s been tremendous in terms of variable-rate application.
 Understanding the four R’s: right time, right place, right product, right rate, and how those affect crop growth, as well as the environmental issues that are out there.
 Improvements in equipment, just our understanding of the soil, new products.
-I mean, we’re improving all the time, and it’s just absolutely amazing, where we’ve come from in the last 50 years, for sure.
+We’re improving all the time, and it’s just absolutely amazing, where we’ve come from in the last 50 years, for sure.
 The dust bowl was kind of a wake up call for all of us but just steadily improving and getting a little bit better each year.
 I think that’s what’s expected in organic farming.
 It’s going to be a key aspect of that.
 It definitely fills a need and a demand, but there’s technology and ideas within that there’s no reason that a conventional grower shouldn’t be implementing into their operation.

 TOM: Yeah, well, you give a lot of promise to the future of organic farming, and I appreciate that.
 One last question: if you and a farmer had two minutes together in a room, what would you want him to remember about Wilbur-Ellis and your products?